Using Coral Restoration and Ecotourism to Increase Local Participation and Financial Benefits of Resource Management Efforts

 - Economic incentives foster greater community support for and participation in coral reef management.

 - Combining coral restoration with income-generating activities such as snorkeling tours can improve community interest in coral restoration and conservation activities while providing financial support for the effort.

-Until 2015, funds to support coral restoration efforts have been sourced and provided by Reef Explorer through the facilitation of associated educational tourism and research programs.
-In May 2015, the Sylvia Earle Alliance – Mission Blue provided a one-year grant to support the further development of coral restoration activities in the Korolevu-i-wai District, which has substantially aided the continued implementation of the project.
-Additional funds are being sought to support the implementation of associated research, educational, and ecotourism development activities as well as to engage with youth groups in adjacent districts.
+Until 2015, funds to support coral restoration efforts have been provided by Reef Explorer through the facilitation of associated educational tourism and research programs.
+A one-year grant from the opens in a new windowSylvia Earle Alliance – Mission Blue in May 2015, the PADI Foundation in 2016, and sponsorship by Hakuto Life Science in 2017, 2018, and 2019 provided for the expansion and maintenance of coral restoration activities in the Korolevu-i-wai District.
+Additional funds are being sought to support the implementation of associated educational, research, and ecotourism development activities as well as to engage with youth groups in adjacent districts.

-University of the South Pacific, Institute of Applied Sciences (also a co-management partner)
+University of the South Pacific, Institute of Applied Sciences (co-management partner)